-Hazardous waste generated because of the disaster event must be separated from other disastergenerated waste and disposed at a permitted commercial hazardous waste disposal facility.
+Hazardous waste generated because of the disaster event must be separated from other disaster-generated waste and disposed at a permitted commercial hazardous waste disposal facility.
 Recyclables and hazardous waste must be segregated for beneficial environmental use prior to transport to a landfill.
 While household wastes are classified as solid wastes that are not hazardous wastes, it is imperative that the household waste collected during this event be managed not only in an environmentally sound manner but also in accordance with the appropriate LDEQ rules and regulations governing the storage and processing of this type of waste.

 Asbestos-laden debris from unabated buildings pose a personal and environmental hazard and must be handled according to LAC 33:III.5151.
 See Attachment C for LDEQ Guidance on Residential Renovations and Demolitions.
-Staff in the regional offices (see Appendix B of Attachment D) can be contacted with questions related to proper handling of asbestos containing materials and asbestos containing wastes.
+Contact Davina Witte of the LDEQ Surveillance Division (davina.witte@la.gov or 504-736-7728) or the local LDEQ regional office (See Appendix B of Attachment D) regarding proper handling of asbestos containing materials & asbestos containing wastes.
+Contact LDEQ's Public Participation and Permit Support Division at 225-219-3250 regarding asbestos accreditations and notifications.

-16.0 Quarantine for Certain Insects
+16.0 Plant Pest Quarantine Programs